aishuclo/AirK8s/README_en.md

 14. Perform a minimal installation of openEuler for k8s node01.
 Upload `cgroups.sh` and `k8s-auto-node01.sh` to node01.
 15. Configure node01's IP address.
 16. Run `cgroups.sh`; the system will automatically reboot.
-17. Modify `k8s-auto-node01.sh` on the master according to your plan.
+17. Modify `k8s-auto-node01.sh` on the node01 according to your plan.
 Example:
     ```
     MASTER_NAME=master
     MASTER_IP=192.168.228.130